aws-amplify/amplify-ios-samples/PhotoSharing/README.md

 ## License

-This sample app is licensed under the Apache 2.0 License.
+This sample app is licensed under the MIT-0 License.